mvolkmann/MyUnixEnv/notes/VueNotes.md

 The `v-on` template directive can also be used to subscribe to an event.
 For example, `<div v-on:event-name="expression">`.
+If the expression is a method name, the event arguments are passed to it.

 Applications can use events to share data between components, making the use of a state management library unnecessary.